 It is recognized that under certain circumstances a senior student may wish to complete his/her high school program at the end of the junior year becoming an early graduate or at the end of the seventh semester in the senior year and thus become a Mid-Year Graduate.
 To be granted permission for this request, a student must have passed the ISTEP+ 10 and must have maintained a 2.0 GPA.
 In addition, students must complete an application for mid-year or early graduation.
-The mid-year or early graduation applications can be obtained through the counseling office and must be submitted to the principal no later than May 15th of their JUNIOR or SOPHOMORE year.
+The mid-year or early graduation applications may be obtained from a school counselor and must be submitted to the principal no later than May 15th of their JUNIOR or SOPHOMORE year.
 Failure to submit the application form by the deadline will eliminate the option of mid-year or early graduation.